rrroy5640/RecruitmentManager/docs/HR_System_SRS_v1.0_2024-10-01.md

 #### **3.1.5 Candidate Tracking and Workflow Management**

-- **Description**: Track candidate status throughout customizable recruitment workflows.
+- **Description**: Track candidate status throughout customizable recruitment workflows, with workflows configurable per job posting.
 - **Priority**: High
 - **Use Case**:
-  1. HR configures the recruitment workflow (e.g., number of interview stages).
+  1. When creating or editing a job posting, HR configures the specific recruitment workflow for that job (e.g., number of interview stages).
-  2. Recruiter updates candidate status as they progress.
+  2. Recruiter updates candidate status as they progress through the job-specific workflow.
   3. System logs the status changes with timestamps.
-  4. Recruiters and hiring managers can view candidate progress.
+  4. Recruiters and hiring managers can view candidate progress within the context of the job-specific workflow.
-- **Preconditions**: Recruitment workflow is configured.
+- **Preconditions**: Job posting is created with a configured workflow.
-- **Postconditions**: Candidate statuses are updated and recorded.
+- **Postconditions**: Candidate statuses are updated and recorded according to the job-specific workflow.

 #### **3.1.6 Communication and Notifications**